Siti Zainon Ismail

 Siti Zainon Ismail (born 18 December 1949) is a Malaysian novelist, short story writer, poet, and academic.
 She is best known for her multi-genre novel, Pulau Renik Ungu (The Island of Purple Crocus, 1995).

 Life and work

 Early life and education

-Between (1956-1961) Siti Zainon attended Sekolah Rendah Setapak in Kuala Lumpur and Sekolah Rendah Langgar in Kota Bharu in Kelantan.
+Between 1956 and 1961 Siti Zainon attended Sekolah Rendah Setapak in Kuala Lumpur and Sekolah Rendah Langgar in Kota Bharu in Kelantan.
 Siti Zainon's secondary education was spent in Sekolah Menengah Aminuddin Baki in Kuala Lumpur.
 During her childhood in Kota Bharu, she learned the art of batik painting.
 She was trained in drawing by Idris Haji Salam before joining Angkatan Penulis Semenanjung between 1964 and 1968.

-Between 1970-1973, she attended Akademi Seni Rupa Indonesia (Indonesia Fine Arts Academy) in Yogyakarta, Indonesia, where she received a B.A. in Fine Art.
+Between 1970 and 1973, she attended Akademi Seni Rupa Indonesia (Indonesia Fine Arts Academy) in Yogyakarta, Indonesia, where she received a B.A. in Fine Art.
 She has an M.A. from Universiti Kebangsaan Malaysia and received her PhD in 1992 from Universiti Malaya.